 Because it is dense, firm and relatively low in water content, grilling is not the greatest way to bring out its best qualities.

-It is better suited to steaming, sauteeing and roasting.
+It is better suited to steaming, sauteing and roasting.

 Depending on the size of the cuts, steam diced kohlrabi 5 to 6 minutes, or until crisp tender.

-When cooked, it is often sweeter, so contrasting elements such as cheese or herbacious flavors such as oregano or dill are very nice.
+- When cooked, it is often sweeter, so contrasting elements such as cheese or herbaceous flavors such as oregano or dill are very nice.